LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/limitations.md

 ### Timeouts

 The usage of `setTimeout()` in LivePerson Functions must be handled with care.
 * Functions cannot exceed the runtime of **30 secconds**.
-The error `Lambda Execution is taking too long` will thrown.
+The error `Lambda Execution is taking too long` will be thrown.
 * If you execute multiple functions containing a `setTimeout()` call, the event loop of the service may fill up.
 Even functions with a lower execution time than 30 seconds could therefore take longer, may reach the execution time limit and fail.
-Because of this timeouts, it's important to double check if they cannot be avoided in your use case.
+Because of this, it's important to double check if timeouts cannot be avoided in your use case.

 ### HTTP-Requests

-* mTLS is not support.
+* mTLS is not supported.
 * Max.
 20 requests/sec (all beyond that are rejected with `429 - Too Many Requests`).

 ### Lambda

-* The source code cannot exceed the length of `100.000` characters.
+* The source code must not exceed the length of `100.000` characters.
 * The size of a lambda cannot exceed `256 Mb`.
 So beware, if you want to use for example large file processing inside a function and reach this limit the function will stop running and the invocation will fail.

 ### Logging